 Planning is an essential step in all military operations or activities, security cooperation (SC) included.
-At its simplest, planning is the process by which one understands where they are, where they want to be, and how best to get there.
+At its simplest, planning is the how one understands where they are, where they want to be, and how best to get there.
 The plan is the product; how one intends to get from "A" to "B."

 At the operational level, planning focuses on ends, ways, and means.
 Planning allows the military professional to clearly identify where the command wants to go-the ends.
 Through operational art and design, the planner pinpoints how best to get there-the ways.
-Finally, the resources are identified and applied-the means.
-While the plan directs action to achieve the ends, it also serves as the justification for resourcing; planning is how the Department of Defense (DoD) rationalizes SC.
+Finally, the identified resources are applied-the means.
+While the plan directs action to achieve the ends, it also serves as the justification for resourcing; planning is how the Department of Defense (DOD) rationalizes SC.

-What is different between operational planning and SC planning?
-In SC, the political and military realms are one, and the planner must be an expert in all aspects of the partner nation (PN) and on the U.S. Government (USG) policy towards it.
-Also, SC is not war fighting, and SC officers and NCOs are not traditional soldiers.
-The metaphorical weapons in SC are the SC programs-each with highly specific engagement criteria (i.e., the law); hence, it is important to know the rest of this textbook.
+What is the difference between operational planning and SC planning?
+In SC planning, the political and military realms are one, and the planner must be an expert in all aspects of the international partner (IP) and the U.S. Government (USG) policy towards it.
+Also, SC is not warfighting, and SC officers and non-commissioned officers (NCOs) are not traditional soldiers.
+The metaphorical weapons in SC are the SC programs-each with highly specific engagement criteria (i.e., the law).

-This chapter does not represent doctrine, but it does reference current joint doctrine and DoD guidance and instruction documents to put together a process that can be used to conduct planning for SC.
-If unfamiliar with the Joint Planning Process (JPP), operational art, and design, readers should review JP 5.0, Joint Planning 16 June 2017 prior to reading further.
+This chapter does not represent doctrine, but it does reference current joint doctrine and DOD guidance and instruction documents to put together a process that can be used to conduct planning for SC.
+If unfamiliar with the Joint Planning Process (JPP), operational art, and design, readers should review JP 5.0, Joint Planning 1 December 2020 prior to reading further.
 If unfamiliar with Theater Campaign Planning, readers should review the Theater Campaign Planning: Planners' Handbook, February 2012.
 If new to SC, review the various SC guidance and instruction documents listed at the back of this chapter.
 The purpose of this chapter is to present the highlights of whole of government security cooperation planning considerations and suggest a methodology.